tormaroe/ropy/README.markdown

     Executing file .\examples\euler1.ropy
     Result => 233168

 You may also provide the v-option for verbose output.
 This will display the content of the stack after every instruction.
+An example of this output can be seen further down in the README.

+    PS> .\ropy.rb -v .\examples\euler1.ropy

 ##How it works##
 ###Initialization and program flow###